jzedillo/jzedillo.github.io/_posts/2026-01-26-BindShell.md

 - `md5sum RAT.Unknown.exe.malz`
 - `sha1sum RAT.Unknown.exe.malz`

+This is useful as we can take the file hashes and run them through VirusTotal, or other OSINT tools, to see if they have been seen in the wild before.

+**Extract all strings from the file:**

 Next we want to automatically extract and deobfuscate all strings from the malware binary, using a tool known as *Floss* which is part of Mandiant's FLareVM toolset.
 - Open cmder (or terminal of choice)
 - Run `floss RAT.Unknown.exe.malz > floss.txt`